blakemcbride/Acme/README.md

 The `docs/` directory contains detailed documentation including Rob Pike's original paper, the Plan 9 manual pages, keyboard and mouse shortcut references, and a video tour.

+The `book/` directory contains a comprehensive user manual in LaTeX (6"x9" trim size).
+Build it with `make` in that directory (requires XeLaTeX and makeindex).
+It covers installation, the mouse-driven interface, keyboard navigation, built-in commands, shell integration, the Edit command (sam language), plumbing, practical workflows, and customization.

 For a full introduction, see Russ Cox's
 [tour of Acme](http://acme.cat-v.org/).